Above:Solved.

 This is one of the earliest shape variants of the 3x3x3.
 The edges and centre pieces are the same as those from a star cube variation and the corners like those from the standard octagon 3x3x3.

-The puzzle received its name by Christoph Bandelow who ordered 50 sample from Tony back in the 80s.
+The puzzle received its name by Christoph Bandelow who ordered 50 samples from Tony back in the 1980s.

 Later it became one of the most often remade custom puzzles.
-In 2009 a chinese company started mass producing this puzzle without permission of the inventor.
-However after a deal could be arranged which made these products legal.
+In 2009 a chinese company began mass producing this puzzle without permission of the inventor.
+Later a deal could be arranged which made these products legal.

 This puzzle is part of the series "Octgonal Edges".
 All modifications of this series are made by truncating an 3x3x3 on its edges.
 These truncations are symmetric as in the mass produced octagon from which the series takes its name.